ChiaYiCheng-NTU/PREDICT/README.md

 PREDICT includes **five core modules**.
 Each module performs a distinct analytical function and can be run independently or as part of a complete pipeline.

-### 1. FindKmers – Identify Enriched Sequences and Evaluate Their Prediction Power
+### 1. ImpactKmers – Identify Enriched Sequences and Evaluate Their Prediction Power

 #### Scoring Formulas